rkingett/myblog/content/writing/nonfiction/the-colonization-of-confidence.md

 "I can't write, Rob!"
 Leo screams.
 It is a terrifying sound, a man ripping his own throat open.
 "I feel so stupid!
 I look at my words and they look like trash!
 I can't do it!
 I'm done!
 I hate everything I do without the AI!"

-I have Mo idea what to say.
+I have no idea what to say.
 Leo comes closer, his hands grasping mine.
 The force of his grip breaks my heart.

 "Rob," he says, and his voice shakes with tears.
 "I hate this.
 I hate this."

 "I know, buddy.
 I know!
-I'm here.
-I'm right here, with you.
 I'm here."

 As I let go for now, I don't know what to do to help him since my writing exercises didn't work.
 I told him to write fun Fanfiction.
 I told him to just write something bad.
 It's okay.
 I told him he didn't have to be marketable, but nothing is working, and he hates his own writing more as the days pass.